xdan/jodit/src/modules/file-browser/README.md

 ```

 -   filebrowser.view='tiles' Filelist view - `tiles` or `list`
--   filebrowser.ajax The default settings for AJAX connections toWYSIWYG the server.
+-   filebrowser.ajax The default settings for AJAX connections to the server.
     Most of the settings like here [jQuery.ajax](http://api.jquery.com/jQuery.ajax/) but is not jQuery.ajax
 -   filebrowser.ajax.prepareData Method of preparation
-    of data toWYSIWYG be sent toWYSIWYG the server
+    of data to be sent to the server
 -   filebrowser.ajax.process The method of processing the
     data obtained after administration of the server.
 Must return this PlainObject format